 How do you get to Carnegie Hall?
 Ask our Symphony of the Canyons violinist, Emma DeCourt!
 She has been selected for the 2018 High School Honors Performance Series at Carnegie Hall.
 She will perform at the illustrious concert venue in February 2018 with the Honors Symphony Orchestra, one of the five Ensembles, whose acceptance is limited to the top-ranked high school performers from across the world.
 Read The Signal Newspaper article to learn more about her incredible journey.
+Emma, the SCVYO is extremely proud of your accomplishments!
 Congratulations, Emma!!!

 Phillip Suwandi, Cellist, Age 16 &